 Common Pitfalls that Expose Website Owners to ADA Equal Access Litigation

-If any of these areas are not implemented, portions of your client and stakeholder communities may be unable to perceive or easily interact with your articles and blogs, forms, transaction platforms, multimedia, menus, and more—essentially discriminating against that population.
+If any of these areas are neglected, portions of your client and stakeholder communities will be unable to perceive or easily interact with your articles and blogs, forms, transaction platforms, multimedia, menus, and more—essentially discriminating against that population.
 However, when your organization addresses these areas during website development, not only do you help reduce your exposure to litigation, you make significant strides in creating an environment that individuals with visual, hearing, mobility, and cognitive disabilities can navigate and use.

 NOTE: You may download our 2-page, printable checklist (PDF format, 253 KB) or read on for more information and context.

 One in five people in the United States has a disability (CDC: 53 Million Adults in the US Live with a Disability).

 Even though modern lifestyles have become more and more dependent on access to digital content, much of today’s internet- and network-hosted content can be difficult or virtually impossible for many in the disabled community to understand, use, or enjoy:

 - Image details are often hidden from the blind or visually impaired.

 - Navigation can be difficult or impossible for those who can’t view menu architecture or button text, or who struggle with fine motor movement and mobility.